refinedev/refine/documentation/tutorial/routing/inferring-parameters/react-router/index.md

 Now you should be able to see that our components are working as expected.
 We've successfully updated our components to benefit from the parameter inference of Refine.

-In the next step, we'll be learning about the navigation helpers of Refine and how to use them.
+In the next step, we'll be learning about how to handle redirects in our app.

 </Sandpack>